isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2018-06-30-speech-by-minister-josephine-teo-at-the-famchamps-awards-on-30-june-2018.md

 * Those who marry later also tend to have fewer children.
 Singaporean women who married at age 25 had an average of close to 2 children by age 45, while those who married at age 30 had an average of 1.5 children.Those married at age 35 had less than one child on average.<sup>[1]</sup>
 Recognising these challenges, how might we help more Singaporeans fulfil their aspirations for marriage and parenthood?

-Let me start first with what the Government can do.These are mainly in two areas:
+Let me start first with what the Government can do.
+These are mainly in two areas:
 * 1. To ensure marriage and parenthood is well-supported, and
     * 2. To give a leg-up to families with greater needs